tchapi/own-private-cloud/README.md

 # Updating

-Update Dockerfiles or the `docker-compose.yml` file, then rebuild the images with `docker-compose build`.
-You can then recreate each container with the newly built images with `docker-compose up -d {container}`.
+Update Dockerfiles or the `docker-compose.yml` file, then rebuild the images with `docker compose build`.
+You can then recreate each container with the newly built images with `docker compose up -d {container}`.

 For some containers using a shared volume such as Davis (`/var/www/davis`) or Snappymail, you need to scrap the underlying volume before updating so that the code is _really_ updated on rebuild.